 So what are you waiting for, grab your coffee and join the discussion!

 All webinars are held in Eastern Standard Time.

 Speaker: Christopher Scamahorne is a U.S. Air Force Veteran dedicated to helping create safer work environments.
-In 2008 he achieved an Associate of Applied Science in Vehicle Maintenance from the Community College of the Air Force.
-He continued with his education by completing a Bachelor of Science in Occupational Safety and Health from Columbia Southern University in 2010 and then achieved a Master of Science in Occupational Safety and Health with a concentration in Environmental Management in 2013.
+In 2008, he achieved an Associate of Applied Science in Vehicle Maintenance from the Community College of the Air Force.
+He continued with his education by completing a Bachelor of Science in Occupational Safety and Health from Columbia Southern University in 2010 and a Master of Science in Occupational Safety and Health in 2013.
 Chris has over 25 years of experience operating and performing maintenance on heavy and small equipment.
 He has also acquired a multitude of certifications for construction and heavy equipment.
 He currently serves as the Safety & Equipment Training Manager for the Louisville Metropolitan Government Public Works Department.